In-context Pretraining: Language Modeling Beyond Document Boundaries: Analysis

 We perform analysis on two design choices of \model: a choice of methods for finding retrieved documents and deduplication.
 Ablations are done with 1.5B models and evaluated with perplexity on Wikipedia.
 The results are presented in \autoref{tab:ablation}.

 \paragraph{Document relevance.} A key design of \model is grouping documents by their relevance.
 We consider three levels of relevance: random (the standard baseline discussed in \S \ref{section:baseline}), clustering, and our document linking method in \model.
 Clustering follows the method from \cite{abbas2023semdedup} in clustering documents into 11k clusters based on their embeddings and sample documents from each cluster to form the training inputs.
+Documents grouped by clustering are sourced from the same clusters, indicating topical similarity but not necessarily close relation.
+In contrast, ICLM links documents as nearest neighbors, indicating a higher degree of similarity.
 The relevance between documents increases from random, clustering to linking.
 We observe that the perplexity of the language model decreases as the relevance increases.

 \paragraph{Deduplication.} We compare perplexity of the models trained with and without the semantic deduplication step.
 Removing the semantic deduplication step leads to a significant decrease in perplexity.
 When near duplicate documents are present in the same context, language models might merely copy from the prior document, leading to training instability.